-With Site Build It!, they show you how to optimize your site for the viewers as much as for the search engines, if not more so.
+With Solo Build It!, they show you how to optimize your site for the viewers as much as for the search engines, if not more so.

 Most sites just optimize for the search engines, but when visitors view the site, they don’t get much out of it, so they don’t go back.
 If you optimize it for the viewers first and the search engines second, your chances of developing a successful site are overwhelmingly better.
 The more people like your site, the more often they will come back, and search engines pick up on this fact.
 Then they start directing people who type certain keywords to your site rather than the others with little or no content.

 If you’ve been thinking about building a website about model railroading or anything else you might be interested in, my personal experience with “Solo Build It!” tells me that’s the way to go.
 If you're able to provide the elements of (a)passion about your subject, and (b)motivation to succeed, and if you let SBI be your guide and follow it carefully, you have a formula for a very successful website and one you can be proud of.

 Believe it or not, building this site has been a life changing event for me.
 It has added a new direction, depth and purpose to my life.
 Since starting this site in April of 2008, I have personally built 2 more sites unrelated to model railroading while continuing to work full time professionally and building a fourth model railroad layout - all without ignoring my family or any of my other community obligations.
 To see for yourself, feel free to visit the other sites I have personally built using the tools I obtained from SBI, all since April of 2008...